bbhitec/hugging-chain/README.md

 - Pipelining HuggingFace models for local use
 - Using HuggingHace Invocation APIs to run models remotely
 - Quick app UI with Streamlit UI
-- [ ] deploying demo app to HuggingFace Spaces
+- Deploying demo app to HuggingFace Spaces

 </br>